Impacts of Aggregation on Model Diversity and Consumer Utility: Future directions

 \subsubsection{Acknowledgments}

 This work was supported in part by a METEOR Postdoctoral Fellowship from MIT.
-We are extremely grateful to Nivasini Ananthakrishnan, Meena Jagadeesan, Brendan Lucier, Ariel Procaccia, Han Shao, Kiran Tomlinson, Serena Wang, Ming Yin, members of Bailey Flanigan \& Manish Raghavan's lab meeting, and members of Sanmi Koyejo's AI Measurement Science reading group for invaluable discussions.
+We are extremely grateful to Nivasini Ananthakrishnan, Meena Jagadeesan, Brendan Lucier, Ariel Procaccia, Han Shao, Kiran Tomlinson, Serena Wang, Ming Yin, members of Bailey Flanigan \& Manish Raghavan's lab meeting, and members of Sanmi Koyejo's AI Measurement Science reading group for invaluable discussions, and to Rachel Li especially for assistance with experiments in Appendix \ref{app:errorpatternsrouter}.

 \else

 \fi